luban19p/Digi-SYSKA/README.md

 ### A supportive space for learning useful software skills

 ## WHAT ... will be covered?
-The second session is on using APIs to access GLAM metadata and cleaning data in OpenRefine.
-Chris will take us through the documentation and how to use APIs before you get to play with some data in OpenRefine (and by "play", I mean clean it up!).
+In the second session, "If you're api and you know it...", we will look at using APIs (Application Programming Interfaces) to access GLAM metadata and cleaning data in OpenRefine.
+Chris will take us through the documentation and how to use an API before you get to play with some data in OpenRefine (and by "play", I mean clean it up - fun!).

 ## WHAT (2) ... do I bring?
 - [x]  Yourself
 - [x]  A device (Digi SYSKA sessions are BYOD)
-- [x]  Again, feel free to bring along a dataset with errors in it that you would like to quickly fix up
+- [x]  Feel free to bring along a dataset with errors in it that you would like to quickly fix up

 **Software: You will need to install OpenRefine on your devices (if it isn't already on there).
 Go to** [openrefine.org](http://openrefine.org/download.html)